The Lake Clementine Guide to Summer Fun

 The 10.7 mile-long loop runs along Foresthill Road and is extremely popular with mountain bikers (who will usually shout to let you know that they are barreling down the trail behind you).
 The trail does not come close to the river, but is full of beautiful mountain scenery and hills of wildflowers when in bloom.
 If you are not ready to take on the whole loop, there are many nice spots to set up a picnic and enjoy nature.

 Tip: Bring LOTS of water and beware rattlesnakes.
+A 3-liter hydration bladder is the minimum for the full loop in summer.

-• Distance: 10.7 mile loop (must cross a busy road if attempting the whole loop)
+Distance10.7-mile loop (must cross a busy road if attempting the whole loop)

-• Elevation gain: 1,551 feet
+Elevation Gain1,551 feet

-• Directions: Upper Lake Clementine Road
+TrailheadUpper Lake Clementine Road

-Lower Lake Clementine Trail
+Lower Lake Clementine Trail (to North Fork Dam)

 There is a self-pay kiosk by most parking areas.
 The area near the restrooms is sometimes manned by a ranger who can dispense change.
-There are multiple trailheads in the immediate vicinity – make sure you pick the correct one unless you like long detours.
+There are multiple trailheads in the immediate vicinity, so make sure you pick the correct one unless you like long detours.
 Although much of the trail is shaded by conifers and oaks, you should plan on bringing a hat and try not to hike in the heat of the day.

 Note: This trail is narrow at points and not stroller friendly.
 Wear hiking shoes and bring plenty of water.
+Mosquitoes can be heavy along the trail, so pack insect repellent.

 Lake clementine hike trail sign